What is a Medical Laboratory Technician?

 - potential students must have an aptitude for science and also possess the desire to serve others and demonstrate the highest degree of integrity, honesty, confidentiality, and responsibility.

 - graduates can be employed in a variety of settings including hospitals, clinics, doctors' offices, research facilities, public health centers, veterinary offices, colleges, industry, and the armed forces.

 - graduates may transfer their credits toward a bachelor's degree in Medical Technology (Clinical Laboratory Sciences).

 Medical laboratory technicians can work in a variety of settings including: hospitals, physicians offices, clinical laboratories, industry, research, public health laboratories, and forensic and pharmaceutical laboratories.

 What certificates or degrees can I get?

 - Phlebotomy for the Health Care Worker

 - Associate in Applied Science

-The pass rate on the national MLT(ASCP) certification exam, which all graduates of the MLT program at Henderson Community College are eligible to take, for the past three years is 90%.
-The graduation rate for students entering the second year of this program is 95%.
-The graduate job placement rate in a related field for the past three years is 97% (data from fall 2015 through spring 2018).
+The pass rate on the national MLT(ASCP) certification exam, which all graduates of the MLT program at Henderson Community College are eligible to take, for the past three years is 91%.
+The graduation rate for students entering the second year of this program is 90% (attrition rate 10%).
+The graduate job placement rate in a related field for the past three years is 100% (data from fall 2016 through spring 2019).